 - Revenue-Based Financing – Some lenders will provide you with capital in exchange for a percentage of your future revenues.
-Although there’s technically no interest, you make payments until the “loan” is paid off, and then some.
+Although there is technically no interest, you make payments until you pay off the “loan,” and then some.

 How does this source of capital stack up?